ttmmghmm/blog/README.md

-This is my blog site.
-It is based on forking [knitr-jekyll](http://yihui.name/knitr-jekyll) repo,
+This blog site is based on forking a [knitr-jekyll](http://yihui.name/knitr-jekyll) repo.
-which allows R Markdown posts to be compiled automatically.

-All my blog posts are under the
+Posts are under the
 [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/)
 International License.